nachocaru/xaprb.com/content/blog/2014-01-18-how-to-tune-guitar.md

 His newest recording, [The Wood of Morois][18], is just stunning.
-I corresponded with Patrick while planning to build my harp, and he put me in touch with master harpmaker [Jay Witcher][19], and his own role model, Ann Heymann, who was responsible for rediscovering the lost techniques of playing wire-strung harps.
-Her recordings are a little hard to find in music stores, but are priceless in my opinion.
+I corresponded with Patrick while planning to build my harp, and he put me in touch with master harpmaker [Jay Witcher][19], and his own role model, Ann Heymann, who was responsible for reinventing the lost techniques of playing wire-strung harps.
+Her recordings are a little hard to find in music stores, but are worth it.
 You can buy them from her websites http://www.clairseach.com/, http://www.annheymann.com/, and http://www.harpofgold.net/.
-If you're interested in learning to play wire-strung harp, her book is the only existing written source as far as I know.
+If you're interested in learning to play wire-strung harp, her book is one of the main written sources.
 There are a variety of magazines covering the harp renaissance in the latter part of the 20th century, and they contain much valuable additional material.